itsUrcute/nvim-cheeze/README.md

  ~/.local/share/nvim/site/pack/packer/start/packer.nvim
 ```

+After that, run `:PackerSync` inside Neovim to install all the packages.
 Also, familiarise yourself with the documentation so you know how to add plugins, update plugins and remove plugins.

 ## Leader Key Mappings